Kopaonik, Serbia: Family Ski Guide

 Kopaonik

 Kopaonik is the strongest value-for-money beginner resort in Europe right now.
 If your family is learning to ski and you'd rather buy six days on snow than three at an Alpine resort, this is where the maths works, ranked 1st of 23 globally for beginners on Skiresort.info, with dedicated Kinderland zones, magic carpets, and slopes wide enough that first-day collisions feel unlikely.
 Skip it if your teenagers need steep terrain, black runs here are frequently closed, or if a 2-hour mountain road with car-sick children is a dealbreaker.
-Booking sequence: Secure ski school with MM Ski Sport first, then lodging (apartments fill fast over Christmas and New Year), then flights to Niš or Belgrade.
+Booking sequence: Secure ski school with MM Ski Sport first, then lodging (apartments fill fast over Christmas and New Year), then flights to NiΕ‘ or Belgrade.
 Total planning time: one evening after the kids are in bed.

 Is Kopaonik Good for Families?

-If Les Gets is the polished French benchmark for family beginner skiing, Kopaonik is the same formula at half the price, with a rougher journey to reach it.
-Serbia's top-rated ski area spreads 70% of its 55 km across easy and intermediate terrain, staffs its school with 60+ licensed instructors, and charges around €50 a day for an adult lift pass.
-The catch: limited flights into Niš, and a winding mountain road for the last hour.
+Serbia's top-rated ski area spreads 70% of its 55 km across easy and intermediate terrain, staffs its school with 60+ licensed instructors, and charges around β¬50 a day for an adult lift pass.
+What it costs you: limited flights into NiΕ‘, and a winding mountain road for the last hour.

-Expert or ambitious teen skiers — black runs are few and often closed
+Expert or ambitious teen skiers β black runs are few and often closed

 Biggest tradeoff